Green Line (St. Louis MetroLink): Route

-The 5.8 mi route would begin at the intersection of Natural Bridge Avenue and Grand Boulevard with a station at Fairground Park.
-It then continues east along Natural Bridge and then south on Parnell Street with a station at St. Louis Avenue.
-Continuing south as Parnell turns into Jefferson Avenue the line has stations at Cass Avenue and Martin Luther King Drive before entering downtown St. Louis.
-Downtown stations include Market Street and Scott Avenue/Ewing Yard where a transfer between the Red and Blue lines can be made.
-Continuing south on Jefferson the line has four more stations at Park Avenue, Gravois/Sidney Street, Cherokee Street and terminates at Chippewa Street.
+The 11.5 mi route would begin at the intersection of Natural Bridge Avenue and Goodfellow Boulevard, continuing east past Fairground Park with seven stations along Natural Bridge, and then south on North Florissant Avenue with stations at St. Louis Avenue, Madison Street, and Cass Avenue before entering downtown St. Louis.
+Downtown stations include Carr Street, Washington Avenue, Pine Street and Civic Center where a transfer between the Red and Blue MetroLink lines can be made.
+Continuing south on 18th Street from Clark Avenue with a stop at the intersection of Chouteau Avenue, the line turns south at South Jefferson Avenue with seven more stations at Park Avenue, Russell Boulevard, Gravois Avenue, Arsenal Street, Cherokee Street, Chippewa Street, and finally terminates at Meramec Street.